Author guidelines

 Authors are encouraged to write concisely and to have their contribution checked for grammar and spelling.
 Poorly written contributions will not be accepted.

-Upon acceptance, the authors are asked to provide the final manuscript prepared according to following guidelines.
-A strict adherence to this uniform standard helps to speed up the production process The editorial board retains the right to edit submitted contributions.
-Manuscripts requiring extensive editing will be returned to the author for approval before typesetting.
-Final pagination and insertion of running titles is arranged by the publisher.
+Upon acceptance, the authors are required to submit the final manuscript prepared in accordance with the guidelines below.
+Strict adherence to these standards facilitates efficient production and typesetting.
+The editorial board reserves the right to edit all accepted contributions.
+Manuscripts requiring extensive editing will be returned to the author for approval prior to typesetting.
+Final pagination is handled by the publisher.

 • Title of contribution